-Throughout his life.
-Daniel had friends, and his intimate friends were very precious to him.
+Throughout his life, Daniel had friends, and his intimate friends were very precious to him.
 Do not forget, dear children, that he lived in a country which was not his, in a culture which was not his, and that he might have lost all his landmarks, but his friends were a great help to him.
 Yet his friendships were never an obstacle to his faith.
 He never hesitated when he had to choose between his friends and God.
-He always made God First, and also Personal Moments with God (PMG).
+He always made God first (the "GF" at the beginning of our week), and also the personal moments with God (PMG).
 You cannot have one without the other.
-If his friendship with Darius did not affect his relationship with God, Daniel continued to serve his king and friend; but when he had to choose between Darius and God, Daniel placed God First without hesitating.
-The Bible does not forbid us to have friends; on the contrary, it encourages us to do so.
-The Bible is full of examples of relationships between friends. of characters who cultivated friendships.
+If his friendship with Darius did not affect his relationship with God, Daniel continued to serve his king and friend; but when he had to choose between Darius and God the Father, God the Son, and God the Holy Spirit, Daniel placed God First without hesitating.
+The Bible does not forbid us to have friends: on the contrary, it encourages us to do so.
+The Bible is full of examples of relationships between friends, of characters who cultivated friendship.
 The Bible encourages us to build deep friendships (Proverbs 17:17).
-Yet God's Words demands us to make God First in our relationships, including our friendships.
+Yet God's Words demands us to make God first in our relationships, including our friendships.